llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 `DIObject` then the argument can be removed, and the `location` expression updated to use the `DIOpConstant` with an `undef` value.]_

+The location description of a `DICode` is a single implicit location description with a value that is the address of the start of the basic block that contain the `llvm.dbg.label` intrinsic that references it.
+If a `DICode` is not referenced by exactly one call to the `llvm.dbg.label` intrinsic, then the metadata is not well-formed.
+See [`llvm.dbg.label`](#llvmdbglabel).

-The optional `argObjects` field specifies a tuple of zero or more input `DIObject`s to the expression specified by the `location` field.
+The optional `argObjects` field specifies a tuple of zero or more input `DIObject`s or `DICode`s to the expression specified by the `location` field.
 Omitting the `argObjects` field is equivalent to specifying it to be the empty tuple.

 The required `location` field specifies the expression which evaluates to the location description of the lifetime segment.